kumahq/kuma/docs/cmd/kumactl/HELP.md

   kumactl install control-plane [flags]

 Flags:
-      --admission-server-tls-cert string    TLS certificate for the admission web hooks implemented by the Kuma Control Plane --admission-server-tls-key string     TLS key for the admission web hooks implemented by the Kuma Control Plane --cni-enabled                         install Kuma with CNI instead of proxy init container --cni-registry string                 registry for the image of the Kuma CNI component (default "docker.io") --cni-repository string               repository for the image of the Kuma CNI component (default "lobkovilya/install-cni")
+      --cni-enabled                         install Kuma with CNI instead of proxy init container --cni-registry string                 registry for the image of the Kuma CNI component (default "docker.io") --cni-repository string               repository for the image of the Kuma CNI component (default "lobkovilya/install-cni")